Trackers and real-time Reports¶

 Add the values: To configure values simply add values in the text area (one per row).
 Check “alphabetically sort values” will sort automatically your values.

-Tuleap allows to add what we call “decorator” to each value but only on edition mode (see Modify the field of a tracker)
+Tuleap allows to add what we call “decorator” to each value but only on edition mode (see Edit the field of a tracker)

 Binding a field to a list of users: the Trackers offers the ability to associate “Select Box”, “Multi-Select Box” and “Text Box List” type of fields with a list of predefined values that is actually dynamically generated by the platform.
 A typical example of this is when one would like to create a new select box showing the list of project members.
 Instead of creating and maintaining the list of values manually, you can re-use a list already defined elsewhere.